 The KK Achilles was a scaled down version of the KK Ajax, rubber powered model and one of KK's earliest kits, the original version designed by Louis B Heath in 1939 and latterly updated by Albert Hatfull in 1950.

 Traditionally simple built-up construction, featuring precision laser cut parts to aid speedy construction the Achilles makes for an excellent, first old-timer flying model with a terrific flying performance and duration.

 The Achilles is another of the rubber free flight models that can be easily modified by experienced builders to take lightweight electric motor and 3 channel R/C equipment for indoor and relaxed summer evening flying.

-This kit is a laser-cut replica of the Keil Kraft Achilles.
+This kit is a laser-cut replica of the original KK Achilles.